Mobile-first vs responsive design

 Another difference is how the design approach considers the website’s content.

-A Mobile-first design emphasizes content hierarchy and prioritization to avoid overloading visual elements or difficult-to-use components on mobile.
+A Mobile-first strategy emphasizes content hierarchy and prioritization to avoid overloading visual elements or difficult-to-use components on mobile phones.

 With limited screen space, a mobile-first approach carefully considers the most essential content, removes any unnecessary elements, and ensures the website is still easily accessible to mobile users.